-Roofing including roof space Repair category 2 Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
-The flat roof has a limited life only and will require regular maintenance and eventual renewal.
-We have been informed maintenance has been carried out to the roof within the past year.
-The extent of works should be obtained from the selling party/vendor.
+Roofing including roof space

+Repair category 2

+Notes The roof is of a complex design and all junctions/ valleys are potential weak points.
+The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.